For the past few weeks, I have been doing a series of blog posts around financial reports.

 With the reports above, you will be able to prepare a budget quickly.
 In fact, one client and I completed his budget in a total of five man hours – quick and easy.
 The more you use these reports and are familiar with the story that they tell, the faster the budget process will be.

-Here’s the vision: Preparing a budget quickly, easily and with a high degree of confidence that the actual numbers will be close to the budgeted numbers.
+Here’s the vision: Prepare a budget quickly, easily and with a high degree of confidence that the actual numbers will be close to the budgeted numbers.

 Achieving that vision enables you to make critical business decisions faster and with greater certainty.